adiah-dev-challenges/edie-homepage/README.md

 - [x] Page follows the given design
 - [x] Mobile page follows the given design
-- [ ] Can go to certain locations by selecting links in navigation or footer
+- [x] Can go to certain locations by selecting links in navigation or footer
+- [ ] Can use mobile menu for navigation
+  Right now the close button is linked to the header.

 ## How To Use